 - 1/4 cup peach nectar, divided

-- 11 tbsp sugar (I prefer caster or superfine sugar), divided
+- 11 tablespoons sugar (I prefer caster or superfine sugar), divided

 - 1 pint heavy whipping cream, divided